"Get a real job" — People who don't know what graphic design is

 “So what about painting and fine art?
 Is that graphic design?”
 Yes and no. Here’s where Wikipedia’s use of the word “problem-solving” comes in.
 Art can be created for no reason simply because it’s pretty, and the artist wanted to make something.
 Design solves a specific communication problem, no matter how simple or complicated.
 Repeat it.
 Art can be created for no reason.
 Design solves a problem.
 In our cave person metaphor, the problem is very simple, but is still clear.
 Cave Person A had to communicate to Cave Person B what they saw.
 The solution to that problem is a drawing of a mammoth.
 Because there is such a fine line between art and design, most artists consider themselves designers and vice versa.
 However, it is important to recognize that design embraces the message, or the problem it’s solving, first, and aesthetics, second.

 To wrap up, there is a whole lot of information in this world that must be communicated from one group of people to the next.
 This information is most efficiently communicated visually, but a lot of problems arise when discovering the best way to present this information.
 Graphic design solves these communication problems.
 It can be a risky business; if information isn’t communicated properly, workflows can be lengthened, directions can be confused, and, ultimately, time and money can be lost — things that no individual wants to waste.
 Good graphic design allows the messages you want to send to be easily received by others in a way that naturally makes sense to them — and be visually pleasing as a plus!
-Whether it’s “Merry Christmas” on a greeting card or “ingredients” on a veggie chip label, every business, industry, even individual in this world relies on good graphic design to make their voice be heard and understood, from the text messages you send to the movies you watch.
+Every business, industry, even individual in this world relies on good graphic design to make their voice be heard and understood, from the text messages you send to the movies you watch.
 So if you’re a designer, quit putting yourself down, and if you’re not a designer, quit putting designers down.
 We’re much more important than you think we are.